sofiatqsevskaa/LLM_Evaluation/README.md

 # LLM Evaluation App

-This is a simple web application for evaluating and comparing responses from multiple large language models (LLMs) to the same inquiry.
+This is a simple web application for evaluating and comparing responses from multiple large language models (LLMs) from Open Router to the same inquiry.

 ## Features